 The goal of our research in the laboratory is to use biomedical engineering methods and biomechanics to investigate and understand how humans use and control their movements.
-The main motivation is to improve motor functions (e.g. limb movements) of people who live with movement disorders or disabilities.
-Beside this basic research our aim is to reactivate paralyzed muscles and to restore lost motor functions for people who suffered accidents or neurological disorders as stroke, spinal cord jury or other neural based movement dysfunctions.
+The main motivation is to improve abilities (e.g. limb movements) of people who partly lost their motor and sensory functions.
+Beside basic research our aim is to reactivate paralyzed muscles and to restore lost motor functions for people who suffered accidents or neurological disorders as stroke, spinal cord jury or other neural based movement dysfunctions.

 Based on measured and averaged kinematic parameters and muscle activities (Electromyograms) of able bodied people we define muscle activity patterns that can be applied for controlling functional electrical muscle stimulation (FES) for people with paralysed limbs.
 FES is a technique to generate muscle activities by transferring electrical signals to muscles via electrodes to evoke limb movements.
-In cooperation with the National Institute for Medical Rehabilitation and the Semmelweis University, we trained 20 spinal cord injured patients whose lower limbs were paralysed to perform cycling movements on a recumbent bike (ergometer) using their own muscles.
+In cooperation with the National Institute for Medical Rehabilitation and the the University of Physical Education we trained 26 spinal cord injured patients whose lower limbs were paralyzed to perform lower limb cycling movements on a recumbent bike (ergometer) using their own muscles.
 Otherwise these people would not be able to generate active muscle forces.

-A general interest of the laboratory is man-machine interface.
-This includes functional electrical stimulation but also motor control research that uses bioelectrical signals to control movements of body parts or external objects.
+A general interest of the laboratory is human-machine interface.
+This includes functional electrical stimulation, when an artificial device sends the control signals to muscles.
+Another field of human-machine interface is the use of bioelectrical signals recorded from the human body for controlling movements of external objects.
 We study how information can be changed between the human body and artificial instruments.
-Our research can be applied in neuromorphic control of prosthetic devices designed either for paralysed patients (neuroprostheses) or for amputees (artificial limbs).
-We work on applications that may adapt to their users.
+Our research can be applied in neuromorphic control of prosthetic devices designed for paralysed patients (neuroprostheses).